DominicReneSchu/RFT/en/facts/docs/society/global_resonance.md

 #### Addition: Systemic Conclusion

 Resonance is neither adaptation nor separation, but a field in which diversity vibrates together without losing its own time.
 Global healing is only possible when each culture brings its sound – and at the same time allows others to be heard.

 ---

+*Chapter for the “Society” section.
+Recommended for publication on GitHub.*

+---